arnetheduck/nph/README.md

-A formatter removes the tedium of manually adding structure to code to make it more readable - overlong lines, inconsistent indentation, lack of visual structure and other small distractions quickly nibble away at the mental budget available for writing code while a formatter solves this many many other things at the press of a button.
+A formatter removes the tedium of manually adding structure to code to make it more readable - overlong lines, inconsistent indentation, lack of visual structure and other small distractions quickly nibble away at the mental budget available for writing code while a formatter solves this and many other things at the press of a button.

 When you work with others, debates and nitpicking over style go away and